All Four One title card, the four brushing their teeth at a mirror

 The shape of the season

-Four lines that start as one, indistinguishable.
+Four friends that start as one, indistinguishable.
 They split apart, then come back together, but this time with room to breathe.

 Ep 2